bernardodemelo/typescript-workshop/README.md

 # Typescript Workshop
-Repo for the TypeScript Workshop done on the Apr2023 Ironhack Web Dev Bootcamp
+Repo for the TypeScript Workshop done on Ironhack's Career Week.

 <br>